The company has a two-tier management structure consisting of the Board of Directors and Executive Management.

 The Chairmanship reviews the performance of the executives.
 As part of the Organisational Audit process, the Chairmanship identifies successors to executives and presents the names of such candidates to the Board for approval.

 The Executive Management has established a number of executive committees to assist or implement Executive Management's decisions.
-Such committees include Development Portfolio Committee overseeing, prioritising, and resourcing development projects from an overall portfolio perspective, Environment & Bioethics Committee identifying, developing and managing environmental and bioethical issues and strategies, and Disclosure Committee supervising the reliability of Novo Nordisk's reporting.
+Such committees include Development Portfolio Committee overseeing, prioritising, and resourcing development projects from an overall portfolio perspective, Social and Environmental Committee identifying, developing and managing social and environmental issues and strategies, and Disclosure Committee supervising the reliability of Novo Nordisk's reporting.